plicease-legacy/Alien-Install/README.md

 These options may be passed into build\_install:

-- tar
+- archive

-    Filename where the libarchive source tar is located.
+    Filename where the libarchive source tarball is located.
     If not specified the latest version will be downloaded from the Internet.